Apollo Smile: Career

 By the mid-1990s, Smile was attending conventions of anime, a lifelong fandom of hers.
-This led to her 1996 reinvention herself as the "Live Action Anime Girl", wearing skin-tight spandex clothing, with her blonde hair in pigtails tied off with pink bows.
+This led to her 1996 reinvention of herself as the "Live Action Anime Girl", wearing skin-tight spandex clothing, with her blonde hair in pigtails tied off with pink bows.
 Her appearances usually showcased music concerts featuring her original upbeat music and demonstrations of her martial arts abilities.
-Soon she got to work as an anime voice actress, and was called by the Sci-Fi Channel to host Anime Week in the summer of 1998.
+Soon, she got to work as an anime voice actress, and was called by the Sci-Fi Channel to host Anime Week in the summer of 1998.
 Other projects included a self-published comic book featuring herself as the central character, and the voice of Ulala in the Space Channel 5 video game series.

-In 2001, Smile was doing stunt work and voice acting and wished to return to music, and joined Virginia-based "Atari rock" band Rockbot.
+In 2001, while Smile was doing stunt work and voice acting, she wished to return to music, and joined Virginia-based "Atari rock" band Rockbot.
 Smile recorded one EP with Rockbot before leaving in 2003, while continuing her stunt and acting work.
-As Smile's mother became ill in 2006, she returned to her hometown to tend for her.
+Smile's mother became ill in 2006, making her return to her hometown to take care of her mother.
 The move brought Smile's career in dance and choreography back into focus.
 She got a job as a dance teacher at New Haven Ballet, as well as dancing schools in Killingworth and Guilford, and choreographed various high school dances ever since.
-Smile was also inspired by her father with Parkinson's disease to develop a routine of dancing exercises for elders with movement-impairing illnesses such as Parkinson's and arthritis.
+Smile was also inspired by her father, who had Parkinson's disease, to develop an exercise dancing routine of for older people with movement-impairing illnesses such as Parkinson's and arthritis.

-In 2019, she formed the music duo Wingbeat with husband Paul DeMonico.
+In 2019, she formed the music duo Wingbeat with her husband Paul DeMonico.

+Personal life

+She lives with her husband, Dominic DeMonico, in Alabama.